rosemash/nai-chatbot/README.md

 # Running NovelAI Chatbot

-To run NovelAI chatbot, clone this repository (or download it as a zip and extract it).
-[You now need to install luvit for your platform.](https://luvit.io/install.html)
+To run NovelAI Chatbot, first clone this repository (or download it as a zip and extract it).
+NovelAI Chatbot is a Luvit project.
+Luvit is a standalone distribution of the Lua programming language bundled together with libuv, which enables Lua to do things like host a web server, make calls to NovelAI's REST API, and perform async i/o.

+Luvit is very straightforward to install.
+To use it, you will need to [bootstrap the Luvit runtime](https://luvit.io/install.html), which will leave you with `luvit.exe` (or `luvit` on Linux/MacOS).
+The instructions below explain how to retrieve the Luvit runtime and run NovelAI Chatbot with it.

 ## Windows (Simple)